Environmental Leadership Program

 Enjoy challenging games that foster students’ teamwork abilities.
 Activities include water challenges, scavenger hunts, GPS games and so much more!

 Low Elements Ropes Course

 Groups learn to take on challenges through uniquely designed elements.
 The challenges sequentially increase in difficulty as the group works on group skills such as communication, trust, leadership, problem solving and planning.
 Group discussions that process their experiences are an essential part of the activity.

 High Elements Ropes Course

-Throughout their stay, participants create and practice skits and songs that they will perform at a traditional campfire program.
+Students will create and practice skits and songs that they will perform at a traditional campfire program.
 Our staff will gladly add a few special songs, stories, or skits to get things going.
-The group will finish up the campfire with S’mores before heading off to their dorm for the night.
+The group will finish up the campfire with s’mores before heading off to their dorm for the night.

-Fun facts to know and learn about owls.
-Discuss their characteristics, their role in the food web, and best of all, dissect owl pellets to find out what they eat.
+Students will learn fun facts about owls.
+We will discuss their characteristics, their role in the food chain and best of all, dissect owl pellets to discover what they eat.

 Take a hike along one of Mo-Ranch’s beautiful trails and grounds while being guided through the Hill Country’s terrain by our experienced staff.
 Students will be able to see the stars while enjoying the peaceful calm of the trails at night.